WP-Cassify/wp-cassify-develop/README.md

  * and a selenium runner that runs the tests

 The tests are edited with Selenium IDE.
-There are currently four tests:
+There are currently five tests files:
  * one that make the install of wordpress and the plugin and a simple configuration of the plugin (wp-cassify)
  * one that make the login with CAS on wordpress
  * one that make the login with the gateway feature of the CAS protocol
  * one that make the logout  with the Single Logout feature of the CAS protocol
+ * one that checks additional plugin settings behavior (disable authentication for local login, create-user toggle, and URL settings persistence)

 ## Usage